Deploy an Amazon Web Services VM with a runbook

-Download the PowerShell script New-AwsVM from the PowerShell Gallery by opening a PowerShell session and typing the following:
+Download the PowerShell script New-AwsVM from the PowerShell Gallery by opening a PowerShell session and typing the following command:

 Save-Script -Name New-AwsVM -Path <path>

-From the Azure portal, open your Automation account and select Runbooks under the section Process Automation on the left.
+From the Azure portal, open your Automation account and select Runbooks under Process Automation.

 From the Runbooks page, select Add a runbook.

-On the Add a runbook pane, select Quick Create (Create a new runbook).
+On the Add a runbook pane, select Quick Create to create a new runbook.